Adhyayan-Dimri/QSVM_NeuroDx/README.md

 ## Disclaimer

 This is a research preview.
-Quantum kernels remain an open research area; do not use this system for clinical decisions.
-Always defer to a qualified radiologist.
+Quantum kernels remain an open research area, do not use this system for clinical decisions.
+Always refer to a qualified radiologist.